poiyomi/PoiyomiDocs/docs/general/faq.md

 Yes!
 Make sure to select `.poiyomi/Poiyomi Toon World` as the shader so that it can receive and contribute to Global Illumination.
 This special shader version includes all the same features in the Free version, but introduces the meta passes necessary for baking Global Illumination.
 Additionally, it exposes a category called `Shading -> Baked Lighting` that houses all the GI settings for the Material.

 You may want to consider setting it to Realistic Shading from the Shading settings so that it can look it’s best with Baked Lighting.
+We also recommend the "PBR" Preset for Light Data.

 ### I've un-tagged a property that I don't want to be animated, but it still animates regardless when using an Emulator.
 Why does it still animate while in Play Mode?